 getLegalActions uniformly at random.

-You should now observe a more cavalier approach in close quarters with ghosts.
-In particular, if Pacman perceives that he could be trapped but might escape to grab a few more pieces of food, he'll at least try.
-Investigate the results of these two scenarios:
+You should now observer a more cavalier approach to close quarters with ghosts.
+In particular, if Pacman perceives that he could be trapped but might escape to grab a few more pieces of food, he'll at least try:

 Question 5 (6 points) Write a better evaluation function for pacman in the provided function

 betterEvaluationFunction.
 You may use any tools at your disposal for evaluation, including your search code from the last project.
 Note that you don't need to change your agent code at all; the

 --betterEvaluation option will load

 self.evaluationFunction variable of each of your adversarial search agents from questions 2, 3 and 4.
 With depth 2 search, your evaluation function should clear the default layout with two random ghosts more than half the time for full credit:

 python pacman.py -p ExpectimaxAgent --betterEvaluationThe autograder will run multiple games and bound your average win rate.

 Document your evaluation function!
 You will be graded both on the performance of your evaluation function and the ingenuity of what you tried.
 We're very curious about what great ideas you have, so don't be shy.

 Extra Credit (2 points) To reward you with everlasting glory, we will announce the highest scoring entries in lecture.
 The top 3 will receive a little extra credit.
 The conditions of the contest below have been updated (9/24 @ 12pm).